Photon-HDF5/photon-hdf5/docs/phdata.rst

   this value is 1.

-- **num_split_ch**: (integer) number of distinct detection channels that receive the same spectral and polarization band.
+- **num_split_ch**: (integer) number of distinct detection channels that receive the same spectral band **and** polarization state.
 For example, when a non-polarizing beam-splitter is employed in the detection path, this value is 2.
 When no polarization- and spectral-insensitive splitting is performed this value is 1.

 - **modulated_excitation**: (boolean) *True* (i.e. 1) if there is any form of
   excitation modulation either in wavelength (like in us-ALEX or PAX) or in